MailBee.NET Objects 7.2

 This method can be used to submit messages directly to MailBee.NET Queue or IIS SMTP service bypassing SMTP protocol.
 This greatly improves performance of sending large volumes of e-mails when MailBee.NET Queue or IIS SMTP server is installed on the same machine or in the same LAN as the computer running MailBee.
 This method neither creates nor requires network connection.

-This sample submits a mail message to IIS SMTP server by placing it in the pickup folder.
-The message file will be saved as "C:\Inetpub\mailroot\Pickup\001.eml".
+This sample submits a mail message to IIS SMTP server by placing it in the pickup folder, and displays the full path to the stored .EML file.

-// To use the code below, import MailBee namespaces at the top of your code.
+// To use the code below, import these namespaces at the top of your code.

 using MailBee;